wibus-wee/dotfiles/README.md

 curl -L https://raw.githubusercontent.com/wibus-wee/dotfiles/main/setup.sh | sh
 ```

+> [!IMPORTANT]
-Please make sure you have a stable internet connection, and a password of your computer.
+> Please make sure you have a stable internet connection, and a password of your computer.

-After the installation, please restart your terminal to apply the changes.
+> After the installation, please restart your terminal to apply the changes.

 ## Update